Soap Box Derby: Jeff Iula

 Born in Indianapolis, Indiana, Jeff was first introduced to Derby at age nine when his father Ralph Iula, working in promotions for the Akron Beacon Journal, took him to a race.
 "He was crazy about it," said Iula."
 He would remember everything about everything and he grew up loving it."
 Because he felt that there would be a conflict of interest, the senior Iula would not allow his son to race.
 Even though he never built a car nor ran in a local event, he was permitted to substitute for the 1966 Okinawa Champion Raymond J. Rapoza, who was unable to attend due to an airline strike, though his car did arrive in Akron, which Jeff got to drive.
 Having not won his one and only heat, "it did not dampen his enthusiasm," said his father.
 By the early-seventies he began volunteering in a variety of roles, like working tirelessly on maintenance of the grandstands to recruiting volunteers to help out.
 In 1976 he was hired on as administrative assistant after being an employee at the Beacon Journal.
 In the announcement he was already being referred to as "Derby historian."

 As Derby spokesperson and expert commentator, Iula has been interviewed on A&E, CBS, ESPN, Fox News, HBO, PBS, The Today Show and Wide World of Sports.
 He has also been quoted in the Akron Beacon Journal, The Boston Globe, Car & Driver, the Chicago Tribune, New York Daily News and The New York Times, Sports Illustrated and USA Today.
 In 2006 Iula was inducted into the Soap Box Derby Hall of Fame.
 With co-author Bill Ignizio he penned How I Saw It: My Photographic Memory of the Soap Box Derby in 2011.
 Following his stepping down as general manager he became councilman-at-large for the City of Cuyahoga Falls, Ohio, where he currently resides.
+In 2026 he reenacted his 1966 drive.